OpenMx/OpenMx/docs/source/DefinitionMeans_Matrix.rst

     # Compare OpenMx estimates to summary statistics computed from raw data.
     # Note that to calculate the common variance,
-    # group 1 has the 1 and 2 subtracted from every Xi and Yi in the sample
+    # group 1 has 1 and 2 subtracted from every Xi and Yi in the sample data,
-    # data, so as to estimate variance of combined sample without the mean correction.
+    # so as to estimate variance of combined sample without the mean correction.

-    # First we compute some summary statistics from the data
+    # First compute some summary statistics from data
     ObsCovs<-cov(rbind(group1 - rep(c(1,2),each=N), group2))
     ObsMeansGroup1<-c(mean(group1[,1]), mean(group1[,2]))
     ObsMeansGroup2<-c(mean(group2[,1]), mean(group2[,2]))

-    # Second we extract the parameter estimates and matrix algebra results from the model
+    # Second extract parameter estimates and matrix algebra results from model
     Sigma <- mxEval(Sigma, defMeansFit)
     Mu <- mxEval(Mu, defMeansFit)
     M <- mxEval(M, defMeansFit)
     beta <- mxEval(beta, defMeansFit)

-    # Third, we check to see if things are more or less equal
+    # Third, check to see if things are more or less equal
     omxCheckCloseEnough(ObsCovs,Sigma,.01)
     omxCheckCloseEnough(ObsMeansGroup1,as.vector(M+beta),.001)
     omxCheckCloseEnough(ObsMeansGroup2,as.vector(M),.001)